mglantz/advanced-networking-workshop/labs/lab-2/README.md

 </p>
 </details>

-# 2.6 Using purpose specific modules to archieve the desired configuration state
+# 2.6 Using network resource modules to archieve the desired configuration state
 Now we're going to use the L3 and VLAN specific configuration modules to archieve our desired state.

 <details>